jp93arg/InheritanceBitcoinScript/README.md

 ## Creating and funding the Script:
 `node CreateInheritanceMultisigUTXO.js --locktime UNIX_TIMESTAMP_FOR_INHERITANCE_ACTIVATION`
 This will give you the address where you can send funds and the witness script you'll need to create the spending transaction.
-Open your favourite node interface and send some sats to the address.
+Open your favorite node interface and send some sats to the address.
 In this case, I'm using Bitcoin Core in regtest mode.
 Bitcoin core returns the transaction ID, but we'll need some extra details, you'll have to run the getrawtransaction command: getrawtransaction TX_ID true